Mendeley/api-design-documentation/README.md

 -   Interfaces need to be clearly defined, to allow clients and servers to evolve independently

--   URLs need to be chosen carefully
+-   URIs need to be chosen carefully

 -   Use appropriate HTTP methods to manipulate state